 October 2018: H.R.
 6, “Substance Use–Disorder Prevention that Promotes Opioid Recovery” also called “Treatment for Patients and Communities Act” or the “SUPPORT for Patients and Communities Act”, goes to the president for signature.
 It contains explicit language to deter enforcement actions related to personal importation.

 Section 3022 (b)(2)(D)(ii) empowers the FDA to bar people (prevent them from being in the business of) importing misbranded or adulterated drugs.
-In the Senate version of this bill, that language was not qualified, therefore it could empower the FDA to bar a patient from continuing to import or, potentially, people in the business of helping that patient.
-Again, Congress made its intent clear:
+In an earlier Senate version of this bill, that language was not qualified, therefore it could empower the FDA to bar a patient from continuing to import or, potentially, people in the business of helping that patient.
+Again, Congress made its intent clear by adding qualifying language:

 “(5) DEFINITION. — For purposes of paragraph (3)(D), the term ‘pattern of importing or offering for import’ means importing or offering for import a drug described in clause (i) or (ii) of paragraph (3)(D) in an amount, frequency, or dosage that is inconsistent with personal or household use by the importer.”